fa-dominguez/US_Economic_Data_Analysis_and_Dashboard/README.md

 3. Display a dataframe where US Unemployment was greater than 8.5%
 4. Use the function make_dashboard to make a dashboard

-In this repository you'll find the final dashboard and the Jupyter notebook containing the data analysis.
+In this repository you'll find the final dashboard in image format and the Jupyter notebook containing the data analysis.

 **Tool used:** Pandas